 3. Neo-Spacian Grand Mole

 Third place goes to a monster made famous by the main character of Yu-Gi-Oh GX, Jaden Yuki.
-A member of the Neo-Spacian monster series, Grand Mole does just fine on his own.
+A member of the Neo-Spacian monster archetype, Grand Mole performs even in other monster series.
 Its battle stats aren't great, but this guy's effect allows you to return it and any monster it battles to their respective owner's hand.

 Imagine how annoying fighting this guy must be.
 Your opponent works hard to call out a level-8 monster (which requires two sacrifices), but then you send Grand Mole to battle it.
 Both monsters are returned to the hand; your opponent will now have to re-sacrifice new monsters to call forth the level 8, while you can summon your measly level-3 monster for free.
 Alternatively, return potent opposing fusion, synchro, xyz, or link monsters to your foe's Extra Deck.